 Fraudulent activity can be difficult to detect.
-On average, instances of payroll fraud last approximately 36 months, wrecking complete havoc on the organization.
+On average, instances of payroll fraud last approximately 36 months, wreaking complete havoc on the organization.
 The longer fraudulent activity continues, the more financial fallout it causes for the business.

 What systems do you have in place to protect your company against payroll fraud?
 Arm your business against payroll fraud cases by understanding common scams and how to defend your business appropriately.